j0ju/x6100-fw-mangler/README.md

  * make modifications reproducible
  * ease debugging

+## Features
+ * generates a runable SDCard image with some modidications with an new partition layout
+ * generates a runable update image on SDCard with some modifications with a new partition layout
+ * integrates some more helper utils from Alpine into stock images

 ## `Don't`s
  No warranty, I will not be responsible for what ever you do with this images, they migh break your device, be sane and think.
  I advise not distributing images generated this way, they contain copyrighted material.